Today, we're closed. See all hours.

 - Pets Permitted on Leash

-Enjoy outdoor fun with the beauty of nature as your backdrop at Heart Lake Conservation Area.
+Enjoy outdoor fun with the beauty of nature as your backdrop at Heart Lake Conservation Park.
 From fishing in the lake or frolicking at our new pool and splash pad, to speeding above the water on one of our twin zip lines, Heart Lake offers all the best in outdoor entertainment.

 - Accessible Fitness Opportunities